THANK YOU TO ALL THOSE WHO DONATED, SHARED AND SUPPORTED THIS PROJEct! Currently in Editing. Consider donating to the next phase of the project!

 The film is intended to be displayed in public spaces, so that the community at large is confronted with the experiences of thousands of women every day across America.
 Striking a balance between the public and private domain, we draw parallels between a very real political discussion involving a woman’s intimate, personal life and the public square.
 As people travel to work, they may see the woman lying in her bed, when they encounter her when traveling home, she may be watching television, as we settle down for sleep, she too is sleeping.
 We are reminded of what is sacrificed in putting one’s life on hold for twenty four hours, and see ourselves in nuanced familiarities.
 We hope to provide an opportunity for reconsideration, to cut through the static political debate and encourage people to ask themselves if this is a truly necessary, humane, and lawful solution to the issue of reducing abortion in America.

-Note: The images used on this page are intended for reference only and are not the original work of the author.
+Note: The images used above are intended for reference only to demonstrate possible methods of display.